 Sun safety tips

 Sunburns are becoming more common among U.S. adults.
 Sunburns aren't just uncomfortable – they also can be dangerous.
 Getting sunburned even once can make you more likely to get skin cancer, according to the Centers for Disease Control and Prevention.

 With the summer season starting, it's time to brush up on sun protection.
 The CDC offers these sunburn prevention tips:

 - Avoid sunlamps and tanning beds.

-- Wear sunglasses that provide UVA and UVB protection.
-Your eyes need protection too.
+- Wear sunglasses that provide UVA and UVB protection to protect your eyes.

 - Wash your hands frequently before and after handling food.
-If soap and water is not available, hand sanitizers or wipes can be a good substitute.
+If soap and water is not available, use hand sanitizers or wipes.

 Signs of food poisoning include nausea, vomiting, cramps and diarrhea.
-Anyone experiencing these symptoms should stay hydrated and begin a bland diet once the vomiting has ceased.
-Symptoms usually last only a day or two.
-Physicians should be contacted if food poisoning is suspected in young children, pregnant women, elderly individuals or those with a compromised immune system.
+If you experience these symptoms, stay hydrated, and begin a bland diet once the vomiting ceases.
+Symptoms usually last a few days.
+Contact a doctor if food poisoning is suspected in young children, pregnant women, elderly people or those with a compromised immune system.